lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 ### Connect specific data

-Sometimes grabbing random data pieces is not enough and you want to add specific items to a specific related item, so lets see how we could do this.
+Sometimes grabbing random data pieces is not enough and you want to add specific items to a specific model, so let's see how we could do this.

 ```php
 $factory->define(App\Api\V1\Models\Article::class, function ($faker) {